-The Springfield District has 5 days available for professional development as part of its workshop schedule annually.
-Based on student performance data, the district has determined that LETRS training will be the focus of literacy-based instruction for staff during the 2023-2026 school years.
+The Springfield District has 5days available for professional development.
+Based on student performance data, the district has determined that small group instructionvia the Daily 5 and Café model will be the Reading/Literacy Professional Development focus for the 2012-2013 school year.